 - Inability to differentiate between numbers (for example 12 and 21)

-- Difficulty counting backwards
+- Difficulty counting backward

 - Has trouble estimating